Clay Health Benefits

 the clay touched her leg she dropped her head and started licking

-her lips, by morning the inflamation had been reduced to half.
+her lips, by morning the inflammation had been reduced to half.
 I

 started the clay in her food, and she started to "pick up".
 I know

 in my heart that the clay saved her life.
-I am so gratefull that the day I was faced with this I had something
+I am so grateful that the day I was faced with this I had something

 to offer!!!
 Warmest regards